Size matters, but not in the way you might think.

-Hand-Size Amethyst Clusters (2–3 lbs)
+Hand-Size Clusters (2 to 3 lbs)

 Best for: Bedrooms, home offices, powder rooms, styled shelving, intimate spaces.

-Medium Amethyst Clusters (4–5 lbs)
+Medium Clusters (4 to 5 lbs)

 Best for: Living rooms, dining room sideboards, entryway consoles, master bedrooms.

-Large Amethyst Clusters (10–12.5 lbs)
+Large Clusters (10 to 12.5 lbs)

 A large amethyst cluster is a statement piece.
 These specimens feature dramatic crystal formations with deep saturation and commanding presence.
 They work beautifully on reinforced shelving, pedestals, or as floor displays, becoming the gravitational center of a room's design.